starlinglab/integrity-deploy/README.md

+# Integrity-deploy

+This ansible repo deploy the  Starling Integrity services on virtual machines created by the integrity-deploy-vm repo.

+## Environment setup

+Place secret file in `group_var/all/inventory_secrest.yml` Place otehr required files in `files`

+For re-deploymet you may need to remove old SSH Keys fomr your known hosts

+For Example: `ssh-keygen -f "/home/sysadmin/.ssh/known_hosts" -R "org2.browsertrix.stg.starlinglab.org"`

+## Deployment

+For production: `ansible-playbook -i inventory-prod.yml deploy.yml`
+For staging: `ansible-playbook -i inventory-stg.yml deploy.yml`
+Single servers can be deployed by adding the  `--limit <servername>` flag

+For Example
+`ansible-playbook -i inventory-stg.yml deploy.yml --limit org2.browsertrix.stg.starlinglab.org`

 # Manual Proecess

+Some services require manual steps to initiate due to the way 3rd party applications interact with it.
+Below is a list of steps required to be preformed

 ## Login to dropbox
-- Login to drop box in a browser
+- Login to drop box account in a browser
 - Create a folder as needed ie `integrity-prod-starling-org` (replace this text in instructions below with whatever you created)
 - Login to ALL other server running this dropbox as root
   - `cd /root/dropbox`
   - `docker exec -it dropbox /bin/bash`
   - `cd /home/dropbox-user/Dropbox/`